Ethinylestradiol: Effects on liver protein synthesis

+Effects on pituitary hormone levels

+Estrogens directly regulate the expression of the pituitary hormone oxytocin via an estrogen response element (ERE) present in the gene encoding for the hormone.
+Relatedly, they have been found to increase the secretion of oxytocin and also to increase the expression of its receptor, the oxytocin receptor, in the brain.
+In women, a single dose of ethinylestradiol has been found to be sufficient to increase circulating oxytocin concentrations.
+A single 1 mg oral dose of ethinylestradiol increased oxytocin levels by 1.9-fold, from about 2.4 pg/mL to about 4.4 pg/mL, in healthy women in one study.
+Levels began increasing by 12 hours post-dose, peaked between 18 and 36 hours post-dose, and began declining by 42 hours post-dose.
+In another study, a 100 μg dose of mestranol, a prodrug of ethinylestradiol, increased oxytocin levels by 1.7-fold, from about 2.0 pg/mL to 3.5 pg/mL, with levels increasing by 12 hours post-dose, plateauing between 12 and 36 hours post-dose, and declining starting by 48 hours post-dose.
+Other studies have also reported increases in oxytocin levels with ethinylestradiol or mestranol.
+Ethinylestradiol is being studied as a potential provocation test for diagnosis of oxytocin deficiency, for instance in people with arginine vasopressin deficiency (central diabetes insipidus).

 Differences from estradiol

 Changes in levels of estrogen-sensitive proteins after treatment with oral estradiol or oral ethinylestradiol in postmenopausal women.
 FSH is a pituitary protein and represents general/systemic estrogenic effect, while SHBG and PZP are hepatic proteins and represent liver estrogenic effect.

 SHBG levels in men with 1) intramuscular injection of 320 mg polyestradiol phosphate once every 4 weeks alone; 2) the combination of intramuscular injection of 80 mg polyestradiol phosphate once every 4 weeks plus 150 μg/day oral ethinylestradiol; 3) orchiectomy only.

 Ethinylestradiol shows strong and disproportionate effects on liver protein synthesis relative to estradiol.
 The liver as well as the uterus express 17β-hydroxysteroid dehydrogenase (17β-HSD), and this enzyme serves to inactivate estradiol and effectively suppress its potency in these tissues by reversibly converting it into the far less potent estrogen estrone (which has approximately 4% of the estrogenic activity of estradiol).
 In contrast to estradiol, the 17α-ethynyl group of ethinylestradiol prevents oxidation of the C17β position of ethinylestradiol by 17β-HSD, and for this reason, ethinylestradiol is not inactivated in these tissues and has much stronger relative estrogenic activity in them.
 This is the mechanism of the disproportionately strong effects of ethinylestradiol on hepatic protein production, which results in a greatly increased magnitude of effect on venous thromboembolism and cardiovascular risks relative to estradiol.